morapelker/bluesnap-ios-int/README.md

 * [Reference](#reference)

 # Checkout flow options
-The BlueSnap iOS SDK provides two elegant checkout flows to choose from.
+The BlueSnap iOS SDK provides three elegant checkout flows to choose from.
-## Standard Checkout Flow
+## Standard Checkout Flow Using BlueSnap SDK UI
-The Standard Checkout Flow allows you to get up and running quickly with our pre-built checkout UI, enabling you to accept credit cards, Apple Pay, and PayPal payments in your app.
+This flow allows you to get up and running quickly with our pre-built checkout UI, enabling you to accept credit cards, Apple Pay, and PayPal payments in your app.
 Some of the capabilities include:
 * Specifying required user info, such as email or billing address.
 * Pre-populating checkout page.
 * Specifying a returning user so BlueSnap can pre-populate checkout screen with their payment and shipping/billing info.
 * Launching checkout UI with simple start function.
-* Subscription charges
+* Built-in 3D secure authentication.
+* Reguler payments, shopper configuration and subscription charges.

 To see an image of the Standard Checkout Flow, click [here](https://developers.bluesnap.com/v8976-Basics/docs/ios-sdk#standard-checkout-flow).